richClubb/adventofcode/2023/day05/Languages.md

 ## go

 Initial feel is that I don't like Go very much as the language seems very picky about what is 'allowed' and the conventions seem forced.

+I have managed to get a hold of the syntax rules and some other bits but I'm still not a huge fan.
+I really don't like the package management.

+I like the unit testing conventions of keeping the unit tests close to the source it's testing, but I still don't like the way the package imports work.

 ## Python